 Before we dive into other people’s opinions about Java’s checked and unchecked exceptions, I’d like to state mine first.

-I like the functional approach, as seen in Rust/Haskell/Scala/Go and functional languages in general (and also found in non-functional language C) - in general, failures should be returned from functions.
-Exceptions should be used only for truly exceptional situations, ie ones that are rare and difficult to recover from.
+I like the functional approach, as seen in Rust/Haskell/Scala/Go and functional languages in general (and also found in non-functional language C) - in general, failures should be returned from functions as values.
+Exceptions should be used only for truly exceptional situations, ie ones that are rare and difficult to recover from - and in that case, they can be unchecked.

 Callers of a function which can fail should be required to explicitly deal with that failure - which may mean reporting failure to the caller but with a different “context”.

-Either (from multiple languages) produces garbage that needs to be collected later.
-Java’s lack of any decent syntax for dealing with such objects also makes this approach ugly in Java.
+Java unfortunately currently lacks any decent built-in syntax for dealing with result-like objects, making dealing with such return-types ugly in imperative-style Java code.
 Hopefully the current work on supporting value types and pattern matching in Java (see project Valhalla) should make it possible to return equivalents of these types and to unpack them efficiently in the calling code.
-Note however that despite the previously noted issues with Java and return-objects, Java now offers type
+That’s just speculation at the moment though.

 So what should code do when it calls a function that throws a checked exception?
 In my opinion, it should catch any such exceptions and return a suitable value representing the error - ie convert the exception into a return-value (functional style).
 If it can’t reasonably do that, then it should throw a new checked exception which represents the failure in terms meaningful to the caller of the function.
 Where a set of functions are tightly coupled, it might be acceptable to let an exception propagate up a few frames in the call-stack (a “non-local return”) but letting it cross any kind of module/domain boundary is exposing external code to internal details that it cannot, and should not, understand.

-When any function allows an exception from a function it calls to propagate up to its caller, this is exposing implementation details and failing to correctly isolate.
+The checked exceptions declared on any method should make sense in terms of the method name and parameters.
+Any exception-types that don’t follow this rule are exposing implementation details and failing to correctly isolate.
 As a user of a library, if a function takes a

 filename parameter then ok, a